silvershell/printed-wood-arm-joints/README.md

 printed-wood-arm-joints.js is 3D Printed Wood Arm Joints.

-This project use scad-builder.js and scad-builder-proj.js.
+This project use scad-builder.js and scad-builder-proj.js to generate .scad files.

 ## How to build

 Install Node.js and OpenSCAD.

-Run the following terminal command:
+Then, run the following terminal command:

 ```bash
 cd printed-wood-arm-joints
 npm install
 gulp build
 ```

+You can find .scad files in build directory.

 If you want to build STL files, Run the following terminal command: